wasdennnoch/wasdennnoch/README.md

 ### Hi there 👋

-I'm Adrian, a hobbyist Web Dev primarily using TypeScript and an avid user of React.
+I'm Adrian, a full-stack developer from Germany primarily writing TypeScript and Kotlin and an avid user of React.
 I'm also highly active on Discord and maintain multiple Discord Bots such as [Beemo](https://beemo.gg/) using Kotlin and TypeScript.

 You can find many of my current projects on [my University's GitLab](https://gitlab.ruhr-uni-bochum.de/__), where I code a lot of stuff for fellow students of the Applied Computer Science major.
 My tasks of being part of the student council include managing the server we use to run all of the services we provide for our students, as well as developing custom tools useful to us and other students.